Herringway/BRRtools/README.md

 ## Troubleshooting
 If you have problem encoding your samples into BRR or that they sound somehow wrong/distorted, try to use `-a0.9` (that is, reduce the amplitude to 90% of the original).
 Very often, overflow problems happens when resampling a normalized sample (where the entire range is used), and reducing the amplitude slightly make it work greatly.

-## Compiling BRRtools
-The makefile provided is a base to compile BRR tools on both windows systems (using mingw32) and on linux systems.
-Just change the executable name and flags to suit your needs.

-The source files makes some assumptions about type's bitsizes, you can change the typedefs in `common.h` if you are somehow compiling this with a system with different size than the typical 32/64 bit x86 PC.
-It's normal there is a few warnings coming there.

 ## Plans for future updates
 * Any suggestions are welcome.
 * Could someone make a nice GUI for this program?
 It would be amazing!
 And personally I have zero knowledge in GUI programming.
 * Support for the Playstation 1 audio format.

-## Contact
-Contact me at jmasur at bluewin dot ch if you want to give ideas about how I can improve BRRtools, or even better, if you improved the program by yourself.

 ## History
 * v1.0 (2009.11)